Latest insights

 The cheapest model that passes the eval wins

-How a working eval harness picks the model — and how often the answer is not the frontier one the team came in expecting.Mar 31, 2026
+How a working eval harness picks the model — and how often the cheapest model that passes beats the frontier one the team came in expecting.Mar 31, 2026

 No orphan PoCs: put a real user in the system by week 2